FAQ’s

 How much life insurance coverage do I need?

 The amount of life insurance one needs is variable and based on multiple factors.
 Generally speaking, the earlier you are in your career, and the younger your dependents are, the more life insurance you will need.
 On average, people purchase a life insurance policy that is 10-15x’s their annual salary/bonus.
-You may also want to consider what debts you may owe, such as a mortgage, student loans, car loans, etc. If you need guidance with determining this amount, we would be more than happy to help you.
+You may also want to consider what debts you may owe, such as a mortgage, student loans, car loans, etc. Here is a helpful tool to calculate how much coverage you may need.
+If you need guidance with determining this amount, we would be more than happy to help you.
 Also, feel free to visit our Compare Life Insurance Page, to learn more and see which coverage is the best fit for you!

 How long of a term should I select?

 That depends again on how early you are in your career, the age of your dependents, the length until your retirement.
 Did I mention your budget as well?
-For example, for a young family that has a 3 year old and 1 year old, they would be best served purchasing a 30 or 25 year term policy.
+For example, for a young family that has a 3 year old and 1 year old, they would be best served purchasing a 30, 25, or 20 year term policy.
 While a 50 year old may only need a 10 or 15 year policy to get them to retirement age.
+If you are very early in your career, some term life companies even offer 35 and 40-year terms!

 What does the quoting process involve?

 We want to make sure that we are quoting you as accurately as possible so we will do a thorough health and lifestyle based questionnaire with you.
+This can be done over the phone or online.
 The more detailed information we have, the better.
 It would be a disservice to our clients to simply quote them the lowest price without first understanding their overall health profile.
 Also, it is not fun when you get quoted one price, and then after applying, the insurance company offers you a higher price.
-We do our best to avoid that scenario from happening, but sometimes the carriers uncover things that we were unaware of.
+We do our best to avoid that scenario from happening, but sometimes the carriers uncover things that we were unaware of during the discovery.

 How long does the life insurance application process take?

-After you agree on the quote, we can either do a mini-application right then over the phone, or depending on the carrier chosen, a specialist from the life insurance company will call you to schedule your telephone interview and your paramed exam.
-A licensed nurse or paramedic will come to your home and ask you the necessary health-related questions in order to complete the Part 2 of the application.
+After you agree on the quote, we can either do a mini-application right then over the phone, or depending on the company chosen, a specialist from the life insurance company will call you to schedule your telephone interview and possibly a paramed exam.
+If needed, a licensed nurse or paramedic will come to your home and ask you the necessary health-related questions in order to complete the Part 2 of the application.
 They will also perform a mini physical for free, which includes measurements of your height, weight, and blood pressure.
 They will also collect a blood and urine sample.
-For older applicants, and for larger face amounts, they could perform an EKG, or a cognitive function test.
+For older applicants and for larger face amounts, they could perform an EKG or a cognitive function test.
+The majority of applications are able to be completed entirely online, without the need for another phone call or visit from the exam company.

 Once the exam is performed, the lab will send your results to the insurance carrier.
 The underwriter will assess your case and determine if he needs additional information, such as an attending physicians statement or APS.
 This tends to delay the process, but it is not always ordered.
 After receiving all of the information, the underwriter will make an offer-either a flat out decline, or an approval.
 Based on his findings, he will price the policy accordingly.
 For example, about 80% of applications are quoted as preferred plus, but only 50% of those come back approved as applied for.
 The bottom line is this-be honest and forthcoming with your health information, this makes the whole process quicker and more enjoyable for all parties.

-Depending on the complexity of your case, and the case load of the insurance carrier chosen, applications can be approved in as little as 2 days, and sometimes as long as 8 weeks.
-Anytime medical records are ordered, the turn around time greatly increases.
+Depending on the complexity of your case and the insurance carrier chosen’s case load, applications can be approved in as little as 2 days and sometimes as long as 8 weeks.
+The turnaround time greatly increases any time medical records are ordered.

 Do I need to take a medical exam?